 Ans: Ethyl ether and other ethers, ethyl acetate and ketones are molecules that accept hydrogen bonds and therefore remove electron donors solve more easily than chloroform, the most frequently used solvent for electron donors.

 2. What products contain ethyl acetate?

-Ans: Ethyl acetate which has a sweet smell is used to impart flavor to any fruit-flavored candy, baked food, gum, etc. Ethyl acetate is also used to decaffeinate cigarettes, coffee, and tea leaves.
-Ethyl acetate is used as an artificial flavor in ice creams and cakes.
+Ans: Ethyl acetate which has a sweet smell is used to impart flavour to any fruit-flavored candy, baked food, gum, etc. Ethyl acetate is also used to decaffeinate cigarettes, coffee, and tea leaves.
+Ethyl acetate is used as an artificial flavour in ice creams and cakes.

 3. What is the hydrolysis of ethyl acetate?

 Ans: Hydrolysis is a chemical breakdown that involves breaking a bond and adding elements of water.
 HCl was present in this ester (ethyl acetate) hydrolysis with an alkali (sodium hydroxide).
 Used to speed it up as a catalyst.

 4. Does ethyl acetate-mix with water?